A Docker Registry is treated in Octopus Deploy as a feed that supplies images that are run as containers on a Docker Engine host.

 /v2 from the host.

-It is possible that the URI to the Docker Registry will be different for the Octopus Server and the Deployment Targets.
-You can use the Registry Path field when configuring the Docker Registry in Octopus to provide an alternative URI to use on the Deployment Target.
+Accessing Docker registries from different security zones It is possible that the URI to the Docker Registry will be different for the Octopus Server and the deployment targets.
+You can use the Registry Path field when configuring the Docker Registry in Octopus to provide an alternative URI to use on the deployment target.

-When you create a release in Octopus, you need to choose the "version" of the Image(s) you want as part of the release.
-Octopus will load the Tags for the Image(s) and attempt to parse them as a Semantic Version.
-The tags that can be parsed as a valid Semantic Version will be available to be selected for deployment as the "version" of the Container Image(s).
+When you create a release in Octopus, you need to choose the “version” of the Image(s) you want as part of the release.
+Octopus will load the Tags for the Image(s) and attempt to parse them as an Octopus Version.

 The simplest way to host your own private v2 Docker Registry is to run the run a container from the official registry image!